muhark/dpir-intro-python/Week5/lecture.md

 ## `k-means`

-The k-means algorithm separates $X$ into a specified number of $k$ groups with equal variance, minimizing the within-cluster-sum-of-squares (called _inertia_).
+The k-means algorithm separates $X$ into a specified number of $K$ groups with equal variance, minimizing the within-cluster-sum-of-squares (called _inertia_).

 <p class="fragment">It has the following advantages:</p>